Guderian2nd/TrueHistoryAI/AI Rules.md

 IF RemainingGold is VeryLow OR RemainingGold is Low THEN NeedGold is VeryHigh

-IF RemainingGold is VeryHigh OR RemainingGold is High THEN NeedGold is VeryLow
+IF RemainingGold is RemainGoldVeryHigh OR RemainingGold is RemainGoldHigh THEN NeedGold is VeryLow

-IF RemainingGold is
+IF RemainingGold is RemainGoldMedium THEN NeedGold is Medium

 ibid. for Labor